-The Division of IT has historically been somewhat of an opaque structure with regard to its services and support functions.
-To improve its reputation with the university community and to increase the effectiveness and efficiency of that community's dealings with the division, a clearly articulated online service catalog should be produced.
-The service catalog must then be continuously maintained and updated, and the division should communicate enhancements to available services to the university community periodically.
+The Division of IT has historically been somewhat of Action Item 2.6 an opaque structure with regard to its services and support functions.
+To improve its reputation with the university community and to increase the effectiveness Those who use IT and those who support its use and efficiency of that community's dealings with the locally must be adequately trained so as to minimize their demand for broader support and maximize the division, a clearly articulated online service catalog should be produced.
+The service catalog must then be effectiveness of their use of IT.
+Therefore, training and continuously maintained and updated, and the division education programs should be continuously enhanced should communicate enhancements to available and developed, acquired, and delivered in such a way as to provide the most cost effective solution. services to the university community periodically.